RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 **-in:file:native \<pdb_filename\>**  A PDB file for the native structure.
 Optional.
 If provided, an RMSD value will be calculated for each generated structure.<br/><br/>
 **-out:file:s \<pdb_filename\>** OR **-out:file:silent \<silent_filename\>**  Prefix for PDB files that will be written out, OR name of the binary silent file that will be generated.<br/><br/>

+# Other useful flags

+For mixed D/L peptides, the **-score:symmetric_gly_tables** flag can be a beneficial flag to use.
+This flag symmetrizes the Ramachandran and p_aa_pp tables used for sampling and scoring glycine, so that it is equally likely to be in the D- or L-regions of Ramachandran space.

 # Output

 This application generates PDB or binary silent file output.
 If the latter is used (recommended), hydrogen bond counts and RMSD values to native (if a native file was provided) are in the ```SCORE``` lines in the silent file.
 Additionally, these values are reported in the output log.